NethServer/nethsecurity/docs/build.md

 Please make changes only to the `nethsec-{{ vparts | slice: 0,2 | join:'.' }}` branch.

 LuCI fork is updated on every build run.
-The original GIT commit used during the build can be found with whis command:
+The original GIT commit used during the build can be found with this command:
 ```
 opkg info luci | grep Version | cut -d'-' -f3
 ```

-## Package signing
+### Package signing

 All packages are signed with the following public key generated with [OpenBSD signify](nethsecurity-pub.key).